mosharky/GroundedOrigins/.github/wiki/beach_crab.md

 ***

 # **Description/Overview**
-Crustaceans who like to rave, preferably on beaches.
+_Crustaceans who like to rave, preferably on beaches._

 ***

 # **Home!**
-**Description**: _"Beach biomes provide you with immense strength and fortification.
+_"Beach biomes provide you with immense strength and fortification.
 You feel weaker outside of beach biomes if you stay in them for too long."_

 **Ability 1**:
 - Stacks Resistance II & Strength II effects for up to 2:30 mins